acend/cilium-basics-training/content/en/docs/08/_index.md

 kubectl -n kube-system exec -ti ds/cilium -- cilium status | grep Encryption
 ```

-You should see something similiar to this (in this example we have a two node cluster):
+You should see something similar to this (in this example we have a two-node cluster):

 ```bash
 Encryption:             Wireguard       [cilium_wg0 (Pubkey: XbTJd5Gnp7F8cG2Ymj6q11dBx8OtP1J5ZOAhswPiYAc=, Port: 51871, Peers: 1)]